Arbol-Project/dcdf/README.md

     $ pip install -U pip setuptools
     $ pip install -e py-dcdf[dev,examples]

 From there, you should be able to run anything in the "examples" directory.
-There is an example, currently, of converting a netcdf file from the cpc daily global precipitation dataset to a dcdf file that can be loaded with the "load.py" example.
-The netcdf files from this dataset contain a year's worth of data.

 When this package sees a release, then binary wheels will be available containing compiled Rust code, so a Rust toolchain will not be needed to use released versions of